-- Gather necessary tools, radios and equipment (BEFORE leaving for the project, inspect tools for sharpness, loose heads, cracked handles.) - Make sure your first aid kit is up to speed and includes a copy of the Volunteer Injury Packet. - Complete/Review and print: - Volunteer Sign-in Sheet - Emergency Action Plan (EAP) - Trailhead Communication Plan (TCP) - Send TCP to dispatch, agency partners and PCTA staff. - Job Hazard Analysis (JHA) for all applicable tasks - Tailgate Safety Session & Tool Checklist - Gather and review volunteer profiles/medical information sheets - · Make extra copies of any necessary forms - E-mail or call volunteers with directions, weather forecast, etc.
+- Gather necessary tools, radios and equipment (BEFORE leaving for the project, inspect tools for sharpness, loose heads, cracked handles.) - Make sure your first aid kit is up to speed and includes a copy of the Volunteer Injury Packet. - If your project is open to minors, has their parent or guardian completed and returned the Participant Waiver for Minors and the Emergency Medical Release? - Complete/Review and print: - Volunteer Sign-in Sheet - Emergency Action Plan (EAP) - Trailhead Communication Plan (TCP) - Send TCP to dispatch, agency partners and PCTA staff. - Job Hazard Analysis (JHA) for all applicable tasks - Tailgate Safety Session & Tool Checklist - Gather and review volunteer profiles/medical information sheets - Make extra copies of any necessary forms - E-mail or call volunteers with directions, weather forecast, etc. - Remind volunteers dogs are not welcome on PCT projects.
+There are swinging tools and moving objects during volunteer projects.
+Pets can be a significant distraction, at risk of injury, and a safety hazard for others.
+In addition, while your pet may be adorable and well-behaved, not everyone is comfortable around pets.